devzom/devzom/README.md

 <h1 align="center">Hi 👋, I'm Jakub</h1>
-<h3 align="center">Front-end developer with lots of full-stack JS related skills</h3>
+<h3 align="center">Working as fullstack Javascript engineer but mostly with frontend</h3>

-- 🔭 I’m currently working with: **Vue/Nuxt 3 projects with SSR and NX workspaces**
+- 🔭 I’m currently working with: **Nuxt3 and Next.js projects with SSR and NX workspaces**

-- 🌱 also lot time spent with: **Strapi, Contentful, Vuetify, Tailwind and TypeScript everywhere**
+- 🌱 also lot time spent with: **AWS, Strapi, Payload and TypeScript**

 - 👨‍💻 All of my projects are available at Github, but most of them are on corporate repositories, which I can't share. ;)

 - 📫 How to reach me: **[send an email](mailto:dev.zomerfeld@gmail.com)**

-- 📄 Know about my experiences: [CV Resume](https://cv.jakubzomerfeld.pl)
+- 📄 Know about my experiences: [personal website](https://jakubzomerfeld.pl)

 - ⚡ Hobbies: **I am a cyclist. who's like to take a tent and just go ahead without plan also landscapes photography, (I've been doing a lot of events photography professionaly).**